 - a.
-Pedestrian and bicycle routes shouldWalking and wheeling routes must be provided throughout the city. - b.
-The type of eyeling-pathway and bikeway facilities implemented on the Primary Cycling5A Network should be based on the surrounding land uses and right-of-way restrictions.
-Cycling-Facilities should also be enhanced as redevelopment of corridors along the Primary Cycling5A Network occurs. - c.
-The amount, directness, connectivity, accessibility, comfort, character and safety of pedestrianwalking and bicyclewheeling routes should be increased. - d.
-The quality of pedestrianwalking and bicyclewheeling environments should be emphasized in all transportation studies and must be emphasized in all future development or redevelopment plans for the Greater Downtown and other Activity Centres, CorridorsMain Streets, Transit-oriented Development (TOD) sites and residential communities.
+Walking and wheeling routes must be provided throughout the city. - b.
+The type of pathway and bikeway facilities implemented on the 5A Network should be based on the surrounding land uses and right-of-way restrictions.
+Facilities should also be enhanced as redevelopment of corridors along the 5A Network occurs. - c.
+The amount, directness, connectivity, accessibility, comfort, character and safety of walking and wheeling routes should be increased. - d.
+The quality of walking and wheeling environments should be emphasized in all transportation studies and must be emphasized in all future development or redevelopment plans for the Greater Downtown and other Activity Centres, Main Streets, Transit-oriented Development (TOD) sites and residential communities. - e.
+Walking and wheeling must be integrated with transit services and improve intermodal opportunities at the community, city and regional scales. - f.
+Design of facilities, public education and law enforcement should be used to increase acceptance, understanding and decrease conflicts among all users of the roadway, walking and wheeling networks. - g.
+Safe, barrier-free walkways pathways and bikeways should be provided in community designs to reduce walking and wheeling distance to transit service and community amenities.

-- e.
-Walking and cyclingwheeling must be integrated with transit services and improve intermodal opportunities at the community, city and regional scales. - f.
-Design of facilities, public education and law enforcement should be used to increase acceptance, understanding and decrease conflicts among all users of the roadway, pedestrianwalking and bicyclewheeling networks. - g.
-Safe, barrier-free walkways and pathways and bikeways should be provided in community designs to reduce pedestrianwalking and bicyclewheeling distance to transit service and community amenities. - Bicycle parking should be provided at destinations in the Greater Downtown and other Activity Centres, Corridors Main Streets, TOD sites, employment centres and parks and open spaces. - i.
-A full range of strategies such as traffic signal optimization, pedestrian scramble crossing signal priority measures and pedestrian countdown timers should be used to improve convenience for pedestrians and cyclists at locations where high volumes of pedestrians and cyclists already exist or are expected in the future. - j.
-Disruptions to pedestrian walking and bicycle wheeling travel should must be minimized during construction. - k.
-The Transportation Department and Parks Business Unit must co-ordinate the design, operation and maintenance of all pathways (including snow clearing) that form part of the Primary Cycling5A Network to accommodate the needs of both recreational users and commuters.
+- Bicycle parking should be provided at destinations in the Greater Downtown and other Activity Centres, Main Streets, TOD sites, employment centres and parks and open spaces. - i.
+A full range of strategies such as traffic signal optimization, pedestrian signal priority measures and pedestrian countdown timers should be used to improve convenience for pedestrians and cyclists at locations where high volumes of pedestrians and cyclists already exist or are expected in the future. - j.
+Disruptions to walking and wheeling travel must be minimized during construction. - k.
+The Transportation Department and Parks Business Unit must co-ordinate the design, operation and maintenance of all pathways (including snow clearing) that form part of the 5A Network to accommodate the needs of both recreational users and commuters.